vygr/ChrysaLisp/STATUS.md

 Extra make options, just add `GUI=sdl` or `GUI=fb` on the Linux `make install` line.
 It will default to `GUI=sdl` if nothing specified or invalid.

+We have had a fantastic contribution of the Linux FB compositor driver from Greg Haerr !
+Many thanks Greg for doing this and for showing folks that a Raspberry Pi3 is actually a seriously fast device !
+Folks seams to forget this as the world moved on with layers and layers of software (pun definitely intended).

 ------

 Fix to make VP and C-Script optimizers immune to prebinder policy with regards